ojuskul/kubernetes_learning/readme.md

 # each directory has specific examples of how to operate things
 # at this point I aim to have atleast two tutorials, one for creating custom k8s operator, other for custom helm app

+# note this repo doesn't adhere to industry best practices, its meant as a pure playground